Security Testing for MCP Apps, ChatGPT Apps, and Claude Connectors (July 2026)

 - name: Run MCP security scan

-run: npx @anthropic-ai/mcp-scan@latest scan --format sarif > results.sarif
+run: pnpm mcp-security-scan --format sarif > results.sarif

 The combination of automated tests (which verify your specific application logic) and static scanning (which catches known vulnerability patterns) covers more ground than either approach alone.
+Scanners can flag risky tool text, broad permissions, and known dependency issues.
+They cannot prove that one user cannot read another user’s invoices.
+Your handler tests do that.

 Organizing Security Tests